fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/4_inheritance.md

 class Motorboat < SeaVessel
   def initialize(km_traveled_per_liter, liters_of_fuel_capacity)
     # In the SeaVessel class, the initialize method takes two additional arguments in addition to those provided on initialisation here
-    # We are calling SeaVessel#initialize and autofilling two of those arguments (We don't have to define them within Motorboat#initialize)
+    # We are calling SeaVessel#initialize and autofilling two of those arguments (We don't have to define them within Motorboat#initialize as we don't expect the user to provide these when calling the method)
     super(1, 1, km_traveled_per_liter, liters_of_fuel_capacity)
   end
 end